 For EXTRA gooey brownies: Add 1 tablespoon oil of choice to the batter along with the butter.

-Doubling the recipe: This recipes also doubles really well in a 9x13 pan, add 5-7 minutes baking time.
+Doubling the recipe: This recipe also doubles well in a 9x13 pan or 9x9 pan, add 5-7 minutes of baking time.
 To double, adjust the serving size above to 32.

 The sweetness: The recipe calls for 1 cup of sugar; feel free to use between 3/4 cup - 1 1/4 cup depending on your personal preference!